-Midterm #1 will be written on Saturday, October 22nd on campus.
-The classroom will be posted on Avenue.
-The exam will consist of multiple choice or case-based or short answer questions.
-It will be closed book and accounts for 25% of your final grade.
-The exam will cover material from the Avenue courseware, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+Midterm #1 exam is worth 25% of your final grade.
+It will be closed book and will consist of multiple choice or case-based or short answer questions.
+The exam will cover material from the Avenue courseware (BOOK 1), readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos (Video Lectures 1, 2, 3 and 4 (Part1)).